fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

     torch.cuda.set_device(rank)  # Set which GPU this process uses
 ```

 The simplest test to verify your distributed setup works is in `code/chapter1/ch01_distributed_basic_test.py`.
-This is a basic distributed test that verifies process group initialization and communication.
+It's a basic distributed test that verifies process group initialization and communication.
 It doesn't use DDP - it just tests that multiple processes can communicate.

 For multi-GPU testing:
 ```bash